lerilar/stoe-status-api-example/README.md

 [!NOTE]
 Please note that the status api may change over time, components may be added, changed or removed.
 An occasional manual check towards the api is encouraged to catch these changes.

-A more detailed information about the endpoints is provided at [Api doc](https://status.stoe.no/api/v1)
+A more detailed information about the endpoints is provided at [Api doc](https://status.stoe.no/api/v1).
+This page will be maintained with the api.

 To add more ways to alert, you update the `notification_providers.py` file and add the required config
 ---